FelixKrueger/Bismark/Docs/README.md

 ## (I) Bismark Genome Preparation

 This script needs to be run only once to prepare the genome of interest for bisulfite alignments.
-You need to specify a directory containing the genome you want to align your reads against (please be aware that the `bismark_genome_preparation` script currently expects `FastA` files in this folder (with either `.fa` or `.fasta` extension, single or multiple sequence entries per file).
+You need to specify a directory containing the genome you want to align your reads against (please be aware that the `bismark_genome_preparation` script expects `FastA` files in this folder (with either `.fa` or `.fasta` extension, single or multiple sequence entries per file).
 Bismark will create two individual folders within this directory, one for a C->T converted genome and the other one for the G->A converted genome.
-After creating C->T and G->A versions of the genome they will be indexed in parallel using the indexer `bowtie-build` (or `bowtie2-build`).
+After creating C->T and G->A versions of the genome they will be indexed in parallel using the indexer `bowtie2-build` (or `hisat2-build`).
 Once both C->T and G->A genome indices have been created you do not need to use the genome preparation script again (unless you want to align against a different genome...).

-Please note that Bowtie 1 and 2 indexes are not compatible.
-To create a genome index for use with Bowtie 1 the option `--bowtie1` needs to be included as well.
+Again, **please note** that Bowtie 2 and HISAT2 indexes are not compatible!
+To create a genome index for use with HISAT2 the option `--hisat2` needs to be included as well.

 ### Running `bismark_genome_preparation`
 **USAGE:** `bismark_genome_preparation [options] <path_to_genome_folder>`